A Business Association dedicated to enhancing the promotion of US-Turkish Commercial, Defense, Technology and Cultural Relations.

 She enjoys traveling, reading and spending time with friends and family.

 Zabe Shafi is the Lead Program Associate at the American-Turkish Council (ATC).
 She has been with the ATC since 2015, when she was the volunteer coordinator for the 34th Annual Conference.
-She is currently pursuing a Masters in International Affairs at George Washington University, concentrating in International Security Studies and the Middle East.
+She then worked as a Program Analyst for 8 months before being promoted to her current position.
+She recently completed her Masters in International Affairs at George Washington University, concentrating in International Security Studies and the Middle East.
 She is a two-time winner of the U.S. Department of State’s Critical Language Scholarship for Turkish and has studied in both Ankara and Bursa.
 She holds a Bachelor of Science in Physiology & Human Anatomy and a Bachelor of Arts in Middle East Studies from the University of Arizona, with a minor in Turkish.

 Zabe was born and raised in Phoenix, Arizona and enjoys rooting for the Phoenix Suns.
 She is passionate about world affairs and is fluent in Urdu and English, and is continuing to learn Turkish and Spanish.